 Tuscany is awash with idyllic charm, everything from the architecture to the landscape is captivating and inviting in equal measure.
-Choosing which typical Tuscan villages and towns to visit on your holiday can be challenging, especially if you want to stay off the beaten track.
+Choosing which typical towns and villages in Tuscany to visit on your holiday can be challenging, especially if you want to stay off the beaten track.
 The best way to explore is by car.
 Driving around this gorgeous region is a revelation, and a great way to see as much as possible from your villa in Tuscany.
 We’ve researched some of the most authentic and beautiful towns and villages in Tuscany to give you a real taste of ‘vita Italiana’.
 Medieval histories, walled towns and renaissance stylings await.

 Beautiful Tuscan Towns to Visit